marcodelmastro/AdventOfCode2023/README.md

 * [Day 16](Day16.ipynb).
 First use of a `queue` of the year, visited conditions to be checked against position and entry direction to avoid infinite loops.
 Part 2 trivial once part 1 was working.

 * [Day 17](Day17.ipynb).
 Dijkstra with a spin, similar to AOC2021 Day 15.
 The 'spin' actually drove me crazy for quite a while (a `continue` instead of a `pass` that took the keen eyes of a Redditor to debug).
-Once Part 1 was working, part 2 required adding literaly 2 lines of code.
+Once Part 1 was working, part 2 required adding literally 2 lines of code.

+* [Day 18](Day18.ipynb).
+Flood-filling grid for Part 1, shoelace's formula + perimeter correction for Part 2.